carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 The last very common case we want to cover with this introductory guide, is the interaction with another character.

 If you followed this tutorial from the start, [you should have created two characters](#add-another-character).
 Popochiu adds our main character to the room for us when the game starts, so we don't need to do it manually.
-On the other hands, as we are the directors of our own game, it leaves on us to place non-player characters where they belong.
+On the other hand, as we are the directors of our own game, it leaves on us to place non-player characters where they belong.

 We will then add Popsy (or whatever you called your secondary character) to our sole room, and script some interactions.